Enjoying The Coromandel all year round

 Best time to visit

 The Coromandel does not have very distinct seasons.
-As the region has a lengthy coastline it enjoys a subtropical/oceanic climate with year-round moderate temperatures and no particular rainy season.
-This makes it an excellent destination for those who wish to experience nature up close, relax, and explore the untouched beauty to be found here.
+As the region has a long coastline it enjoys a subtropical/oceanic climate with year-round moderate temperatures and no particular rainy season.
+This makes it an excellent destination to experience nature up close, relax, and explore the untouched beauty to be found here.

 Locals would say that it is summer in The Coromandel for half the year.
 It starts in December as the first signs of the Pohutukawa flowers turn the tree-clad coastline a deep crimson.
 The colours of the New Zealand Christmas tree, heralding the impending start of the long hot summer holidays.